Paras-Gadhiya/AZURE-Covid-19-Transformation-with-ADF-databricks-HDinsight/README.md

 -------------------
 # Objective :
 -------------------
-Create a data platform for our data scientist and data analyst team can run a machine learning model to predict the spread of CORONA VIRUS.
+Create a data platform for our data scientist and data analyst team where they can run a machine learning model to predict the spread of CORONA VIRUS.

 --------------------------